sahanasjay/data_journalism_portfolio/README.md

 Working on this project  exponentially increased my data analysis skills: in addition to learning how to create for loops and functions, I grew more comfortable with baseR, the tidyverse package, the lubridate package, the janitor package and many others.

 I have a byline on the project, which was published on [AP](https://apnews.com/article/coronavirus-pandemic-health-business-caf5e31d883a18deae6cd367a5ee8978) and picked up by several notable outlets — including [The Washington Post](https://www.washingtonpost.com/business/walmart-sales-soared-essential-workers-got-scant-protection/2021/05/12/a4fe5d6a-b33f-11eb-bc96-fdf55de43bef_story.html).
 Read the full version on the Howard Center website [here](https://cnsmaryland.org/2021/05/12/as-walmart-sales-soared-workers-got-scant-covid-19-protection-from-osha/).

+## Victim data cleaning

+I cleaned three sets of data on lynching victims, combining them into a master dataframe that contains infomation about Black lynching victims from all three esets.
+I deepened my understanding of the tidyverse and janitor  packages, as well as baseR functions.

 ## Analysis of Southern Poverty Law center's Whose Heritage database